-If you have a promising idea for an online ecommerce business, that's great.
-But it’s important to know how you’ll transform your idea into reality.
-That's what business plans are for.
+If you have a promising idea for an online ecommerce business, it’s important to create an ecommerce business plan to ensure your vision has enough stock to be profitable.

-An ecommerce business plan is especially important, with an increasing number of shoppers conducting their business online.
-It's estimated this number has reached 1.92 billion.
+An ecommerce business plan is especially important, with an increasing number of shoppers conducting business online.
+It's estimated this number has reached over 2 billion.
 Having an ecommerce business plan keeps you organized and is useful when seeking investors who need to understand your company.

 So, let’s dive into some examples of ecommerce business plans and what goes into writing one using our free template.

 Ecommerce Business Plan Template

 HubSpot's template provides clear steps to structuring one for your ecommerce business.
 Throughout this section, I’ll use the example of a photography company specializing in online photo editing.